fakerybakery/openvoicelab/README.md

 **CUDA not available**: Make sure you have NVIDIA drivers and PyTorch with CUDA support installed.
 The setup scripts should handle this automatically.

 **Import errors**: Ensure you've activated the virtual environment before running the CLI.

+## Acknowledgements

+- [ai-voice-cloning](https://git.ecker.tech/ecker/ai-voice-cloning): This project is heavily inspired by the 2023-era AI Voice Cloning project
+- [VibeVoice](https://github.com/microsoft/VibeVoice): This project is essentially a wrapper for VibeVoice, kudos to the Microsoft team behind VibeVoice

+- Thanks to chocoboy for providing initial feedback on Windows

 ## License